DesWudio/Dyschooia-Helper/README.md

 ![3](https://github.com/DesWudio/Dyschooia-Helper/blob/main/readme/img0.png)

 In eat.py, the optional range can be customized by modifying the contents of the list Arr.
 In addition, the form of eat.py is implemented by tkinter, make sure you have this lib.
+Besides, a web version of this widget is accessible in eat.html for cross-platform using.

 ![4](https://github.com/DesWudio/Dyschooia-Helper/blob/main/readme/img1.png)